laperex/xviv/USAGE.md

 Key design decisions:

 - **Non-project / batch-mode Vivado.** xviv never creates a `.xpr` project file.
 It generates TCL scripts and runs Vivado in batch mode.
 This keeps the repository clean and makes CI trivial.
-- **Block designs are TCL snapshots.** After editing a BD in the GUI, xviv exports a re-runnable TCL script under `scripts/xviv/bd/`.
+- **Block designs are TCL snapshots.** After editing a BD in the GUI, xviv writes a re-runnable TCL script under `scripts/xviv/bd/`.
 This file is committed and reviewed like any other source.
 A `create --bd` recreates the BD from scratch on any machine.
 - **Git traceability.** Synthesis embeds a short git SHA into the bitstream `USR_ACCESS` field.
 Bit 28 is set when the working tree was dirty.
 Any `.bit` file can be traced back to the exact commit that produced it.
 - **GUI for what actually needs it.** Block design editing and IP packaging benefit from the Vivado GUI.
 Everything else — synthesis, simulation, programming, BSP builds — runs from the terminal.